 Travelling to and from the EU

-Freedom of movement has come to an end on 31 December 2020.
+Freedom of movement came to an end on 31 December 2020.
 Business travel has changed from 1 January 2021.

 Under the new Free Trade Agreement there will be visa-free travel for business and leisure purposes: 90 days in any 180 day period, but paid activities will be restricted.
 Local employment laws will apply, a work permit may be necessary, and there may be requirements on professional qualifications (as the post-Brexit trade deal has ended the mutual recognition of professional qualifications), depending on the specific EU member state requirements.